KWBQ: Technical information

+KWBQ subchannels

+KRWB-TV subchannels

 KWBQ has not carried any subchannels in past years but on January 11, 2016, the station added the action/western channel Grit and comedy channel Laff from Katz Broadcasting.
 Laff further adds to KWBQ's identity as a station for comedy while Grit and Ion add some programming diversity to the signal.
 KWBQ further added Ion Television to 19.4 on January 18, 2017, due to the January 2017 sale of KASA-TV to Ramar Communications, as well as the switch in Fox affiliation over to KRQE.
-On September 1, 2021, KWBQ is adding Nexstar-owned Rewind TV as KWBQ's fifth subchannel.
+On September 1, 2021, KWBQ added Nexstar-owned Rewind TV as a fifth subchannel.

 Analog-to-digital conversion

-Both stations shut down their analog signals, respectively on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+Both stations ended regular programming on their analog signals on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.